Olivia Wilde Proves Breastfeeding Can Be a Feminist Act: 4 Reasons It Empowers Women

 it EMPOWERS WOMEN

-I feel like this one is obvious, but let’s break it down,
+I feel like this one is obvious, but let’s break it down, shall we?

 Breastfeeding is the perfect illustration of women’s right to choose in what ways we will use our body.
 By breastfeeding, we exercise our ability, without the reliance upon anyone else, to be the difference between life and death.
 This tiny baby that you brought into the world needs you and, as its primary food source, it's hard not to feel empowered when you see just how important your body is to its existence.